funwithtriangles/line-us-js-kit/README.md

 ## Programmers Guide

 Edit `sketch/index.js` to create your own drawings.

+Saving will automatically refresh the browser at [http://localhost:8080/](http://localhost:8080/) so you can instantly see how your drawing will look.

 You have the following commands available:

 ```javascript
 import { moveTo, lineTo, dot } from '../lib'
 import drawPolygon from '../lib/utils/drawPolygon'